EmbeddedPlanet/ep-agora-ble-reference-app/README.md

 All of the sensors available on Agora are presented over BLE in this example.
 Since some of the data types are not covered by a standard GATT characteristic, you will find that many of them have custom UUIDs (128-bits long).

 For more information on what the custom UUIDs are and how data is represented in this example, see the [BLE GATT specification for this example in the docs folder](https://github.com/EmbeddedPlanet/ep-agora-ble-reference-app/blob/master/docs/Agora_BLE_0v5.pdf).

+## Building

+To build the example, you must already have set up a toolchain support by Mbed, and have Mbed-CLI build tools installed.
+For more instructions on how to get started with Mbed development, see [associated documentation here](https://os.mbed.com/docs/mbed-os/v5.14/tools/installation-and-setup.html).

+After you have Mbed tools set up, you can build this example by following these steps (works with Mbed CLI, see IDE documentation for Mbed Studio):

+1. Clone the repository: `git clone https://github.com/EmbeddedPlanet/ep-agora-ble-reference-app.git && cd ep-agora-ble-reference-app`
+2. Download all dependencies: `mbed new . && mbed deploy`
+3. Set up your toolchain and target, eg: `mbed toolchain GCC_ARM && mbed target EP_AGORA`
+4. Build the example: `mbed compile`

+Once the build is complete, you can upload the example to your board using the drag-and-drop programming feature of the Flidor debug board, also available from Embedded Planet.

+Simply drag the hex output file, `BUILD/EP_AGORA/GCC_ARM/ep_agora-ble-reference-app.hex` (exact location depends on your toolchain), and place the file on the USB storage device that shows up when you plug in the Flidor board.

 ## APIs and Concepts Exemplified